Anna Shcherbakova: 2018–2019 season: International debut

+Senior career

 2019–2020 season: Senior international debut

 In September, Shcherbakova entered her first international senior competition in Italy at the ISU Challenger Series event, the 2019 Lombardia Trophy.
 After the short program, she was in third place behind Elizaveta Tuktamysheva and You Young.
 In the free program, she became the first senior woman to land a quad Lutz in senior competition, ensuring the gold medal in her senior debut.
 Her free program featured a costume change when the music switches from Gnossiennes No. 1 to The Firebird.

 Shcherbakova made her ISU Grand Prix debut at the 2019 Skate America, where she won the gold medal after placing fourth in the short program and first in the free skate.
-At the competition, she became the first woman to land two quadruple Lutz jumps in the free skate in an international competition and the first woman to land a quadruple Lutz-triple jump combination in an international competition.
-In the free skate, she became the second lady after Alexandra Trusova to achieve a score above 160 points under the current GOE system when she scored her personal best score of 160.16 points, only three points short of Trusova's world record.
+At the competition, she became the first woman to land two quadruple Lutz jumps in the free skate in an international competition and the first woman to land a quadruple Lutz-triple jump combination (quad Lutz-triple toe loop) in an international competition.
+In the free skate, she became the second woman to achieve a score above 160 points under the current GOE system when she scored her personal best score of 160.16 points.
 Shcherbakova also set new records for the highest valued single jump, earning 14.79 points for her quadruple Lutz, and for the highest valued jump combinations, when she earned 18.66 points for her quad Lutz-triple toe loop combination.
-Shcherbakova also won her second event, the 2019 Cup of China, by a 14.86-point margin and qualified for the Grand Prix Final in Torino.
+Shcherbakova also won her second event, the 2019 Cup of China, by a 14.86-point margin and qualified for the Grand Prix Final in Turin.

 At the Grand Prix Final, Shcherbakova placed third in the short program behind teammates Alena Kostornaia and Alina Zagitova.
-In the free skate, she landed two quad Lutzes (one deemed underrotated) and attempted for the first time, but fell on, the quad flip.
+In the free skate, she landed two quad Lutz and attempted for the first time, but fell on, the quad flip.
 She nevertheless placed first in the free skate and won the silver medal behind Kostornaia.
 Then at the 2020 Russian Championships, she skated cleanly to place second in the short program behind Kostornaia, who was ten points ahead going into the free skate.
 Shcherbakova won the free skate, landing two quad Lutzes and the quad flip for the first time, and won her second national title by just under two points overall.

 Shcherbakova competed at the 2020 European Championships, delivering a clean short program skate to place second.
 In the free skate, Shcherbakova landed the quad Lutz-triple toe loop combination to start, followed by a quad flip.
 However, she fell on the second quad Lutz.
 Despite the fall, she placed first in the free skate and won the silver medal behind Kostornaia.
-Together with Kostornaia and Trusova, who took the bronze, the trio made for an all-Russian podium in the ladies' singles event.
+Together with Kostornaia and Trusova, who took the bronze, the trio made for an all-Russian podium in the women's singles event.
 They were assigned to compete at the World Championships in Montreal, but the event was cancelled due to the COVID-19 pandemic.